If you’re comparing online dermatologists, you should know that this review isn’t like the other YoDerm reviews out there.

 How Does An Online Dermatologist Work?

-It’s really quite simple, as acne is a cosmetic condition and can be diagnosed from pictures alone.
+It’s really quite simple, as acne is considered a cosmetic condition and can be diagnosed from pictures alone.

 When I completed my online consultation, I answered a questionnaire about my skin type, current regimen, and medical history.